-Furthermore, you have to check the specific laws and rules concerning short-term renting in the area where you want to manage a listing.
-Secure all permits and licenses that might be required of you.
+Furthermore, you must check the specific laws and rules concerning short-term renting in the area where you want to manage a listing, as some townships or municipalities have frozen short-term rentals or don’t allow them at all.
+Just make sure to do your research and make sure to secure all permits and licenses that might be required of you.

-Getting in touch with a lawyer that specializes in real estate might be a good idea at this point, to make sure that all is in order for your business.
+Getting in touch with a lawyer specializing in real estate might be a good idea at this point to ensure that everything is in order for your business.

 Lay down rules for prospective guests

-Airbnb’s rules can serve as your guide in creating a separate set of policies for your guests to follow.
-You are not obliged to do so, but as an entrepreneur in the accommodations industry, it’s necessary to set some ground rules that will allow you to take in better clients.
+Airbnb’s rules can guide you in creating separate policies for your guests.
+You are not obliged to do so, but as an entrepreneur in the accommodations industry, it’s necessary to set some ground rules that will allow you to take in clients who are better prepared.

 For example, you should also have a policy for guest cancellations and observation of cleanliness in the area.
-Some landlords charge extra for the obligatory clean up after every guest, but that doesn’t mean your guests should trash the place!
-You should also be guided by the property regulations, especially if your Airbnb site is a condo unit or an apartment that of course is grouped in one community.
+Some landlords charge extra for the obligatory cleanup after every guest, but that doesn’t mean your guests should trash the place!
+You should also be guided by the property regulations, especially if your Airbnb site is a condo unit or an apartment grouped in one community.
 Some considerations could include smoking inside the premises, illegal activities, and sometimes even excessive noise.

 Name your price

-As a new Airbnb host, perhaps the most daunting task you have to do before starting your rental business is pricing your property.
+As a new Airbnb host, pricing your property may be the most daunting task before starting your rental business.
 Of course, the price tag you put on your place could either make or break your business altogether.
 Pick a high price; then your prospective guests might get turned off by the impossible cost of renting your place.
-But picking a low rate, then it’s better just to run a hostel.
+But by picking a low rate, you may never turn a profit or break even.
 Either way, you’d be losing money.

 So the key here is to find the right balance between making profits and satisfying your clients.
-My advice?
-Compare prices of other similar Airbnb listing nearby so you can get a glimpse of the market value of your property.
+Our advice?
+Compare prices of similar Airbnb listings nearby so you can get a glimpse of the market value of your property.
 Adjust as you go along.
 Conduct a trial month and see if your price is too high or too low.
-Just be sure it’s a reasonable amount at first so you can attract clients.
+Just be sure it’s a reasonable amount first so you can attract clients.

 Make a kickass listing

 Speaking of attracting clients, the best way to get clients on board is to make a listing that will stand out.
 This is achieved by taking excellent but preferably non-retouched photos of your place.
-Ask yourself, if you were a client, what details would you want to know right from the get-go and put that in your listing.
-And please, please, please do not forget to put your contact details so that prospective clients can reach you when they need to know more.
+If you were a client, ask yourself what details you would want to know right from the get-go and put that in your listing.
+Don’t forget to put your contact details so that prospective clients can reach you when they need to know more.

 Collect good reviews

 Collecting good reviews comes naturally for an Airbnb host who has an outstanding property and has delivered a good experience for his clients.
-So to get good reviews, you need to be able to keep your rental property in good condition plus you should also be a gracious host.
-Your duties as a host do not end once your clients have safely arrived in your property, but it involves constant communication when necessary.
-Pro-tip, if you’re just starting out, ask your friends to rent your Airbnb even for a discounted rate (almost nothing) to collect those first good reviews.
+Your duties as a host do not end once your clients have safely arrived at your property, but it involves constant communication when necessary.
+So to get good reviews, you need to be able to keep your rental property in good condition, plus you should also be a gracious host.
+Pro-tip, if you’re starting, ask your friends to rent your Airbnb even for a discounted rate (almost nothing) to collect those first good reviews.

-Keep in mind; it’s your job to offer a guest place and be a super host, that being said, you are never going to please everyone, so just focus on the ones you can and did!
+Keep in mind; it’s your job to offer a guest place and be a super host.
+You will never please everyone, so focus on the ones you can and do!

 Scale the business

-Once you’re pretty confident with your operations, it’s probably time to scale your business either in the same area or look for a more profitable place to set up another rental home.
-Just be sure that it’s a place you could regularly visit to inspect your property and make sure it’s presentable enough for guests.
+Once you’re confident with your operations, it’s probably time to scale your business either in the same area or look for an even more profitable place to set up another rental home.
+Just be sure it’s a place you could regularly visit (or hire a trusted person) to inspect your property and ensure it’s presentable enough for guests.

 Having your own Airbnb is much like becoming a landlord in every sense of the word.
-However, the best part about it is that the site itself gives you a platform that secures your profits and markets your business even from the comforts of your own home.
-So there isn’t any reason for you to fail, especially if you followed the steps outlined above, stay focused and enjoy being a great host.
+However, the best part about it is that the site gives you a platform that secures your profits and markets your business even from the comfort of your home.
+So there isn’t any reason for you to fail, especially if you follow the steps outlined above, stay focused and enjoy being a great host.